Mental and behavioral health advocates say more funding needed to address concerns

 ALBANY, N.Y.
-(NEWS10) – Mental and behavioral health advocates are praising Governor Cuomo for his comments yesterday about the emotional toll the pandemic has taken on New Yorkers.
-But, they say the state should be providing more financial help to address the issue.
+(NEWS10) — Mental and behavioral health advocates are praising Governor Andrew Cuomo for his comments Wednesday about the emotional toll the coronavirus pandemic has taken on New Yorkers.
+But they say the state should be providing more financial help to address the issue.

 Several advocacy groups have signed onto a letter to the Governor to “provide full funding for mental health and substance use disorder services.”